Skip to content

 Is Ollantaytambo part of the Boleto Turístico del Cusco?

 Yes.
-According to COSITUC, Ollantaytambo belongs to Circuit III of the Boleto Turístico del Cusco, along with Pisaq, Chinchero, and Moray.
+According to COSITUC, Ollantaytambo is part of Circuit III of the Boleto Turístico del Cusco, along with Pisaq, Chinchero, and Moray.

-For the main archaeological area, 1.5 to 2.5 hours is realistic.
-With Pinkuylluna, a stroll through the town, the train station, or a lunch break, half a day or an overnight stay is worthwhile.
+1.5 to 2.5 hours is realistic for the main archaeological area.
+With Pinkuylluna, a walk through the town, the train station, or a lunch break, half a day or an overnight stay is worthwhile.

 Is Ollantaytambo a good starting point for Machu Picchu?

 Yes.
 Many trains to Machu Picchu Pueblo start or stop in Ollantaytambo.
-Important considerations are suitable train times, sufficient buffer time, and the baggage limits of the train operators.
+Important considerations are suitable train times, sufficient buffer, and the baggage limits of the train operators.

 Sources

-2. COSITUC, Boleto Turístico del Cusco, Tarifario and Circuito III
+2. COSITUC, Boleto Turístico del Cusco, Tariffs and Circuit III

 3. UNESCO World Heritage Centre, Qhapaq Ñan, Andean Road System